earlephilhower/arduino-pico/README.md

 Raspberry Pi Pico Arduino core, for all RP2040 boards

 This is a port of the RP2040 (Raspberry Pi Pico processor) to the Arduino ecosystem.

-It uses a custom toolset with GCC 10.2 and Newlib 4.0.0, not depending on system-installed prerequisites.  https://github.com/earlephilhower/pico-quick-toolchain
+It uses the bare Raspberry Pi Pico SDK and a custom GCC 10.2/Newlib 4.0 toolchain.

-There is automated discovery of boards in bootloader mode, so they show up in the IDE, and the upload command works using the Microsoft UF2 tool (included).

-# Detailed Documentation
+# Documentation
-Refer to the examples and https://arduino-pico.readthedocs.io/en/latest/ for more detailed usage information.
+See https://arduino-pico.readthedocs.io/en/latest/ along with the examples for more detailed usage information.

 # Installing via Arduino Boards Manager
 **Windows Users**: Please do not use the Windows Store version of the actual Arduino application